DendrouLab/panpipes/docs/workflows/clustering.md

 ```
 neighbors:
   rna:
-    use_existing: False
+    use_existing: True
-    # number of Principal Components to calculate for neighbours and umap:
-    dim_red: X_harmony (or any reduced dimensional represenation in your MuData object)
+    # which representation in .obsm to use for nearest neighbors
+    # if dim_red=X_pca and X_pca not in .obsm, will be computed with default parameters
+    dim_red: X_pca
     #how many components to use for clustering
     n_dim_red: 30
     # number of neighbours